chrixbedardcad/FoodSimulator/README.md

 ## 🕹️ Interactive Terminal Prototype

-`food_game.py` mirrors the simulator rules but lets you choose trios manually:
+`food_game.py` mirrors the simulator rules but lets you choose trios manually.
+Launch it straight from the terminal to enter the interactive CLI loop powered by `food_api.py` (all configuration happens via on-screen prompts, so there are no additional flags to remember):

 ```bash
 python food_game.py